Timothy Byron Rider

 Timothy Byron Rider (January 8, 1848 – December 2, 1917) was a merchant and political figure in Quebec, Canada.
 He represented Stanstead in the House of Commons of Canada from 1891 to 1896 as a Liberal member.

 He was born in Fitch Bay, Canada East, the son of Ezra B. Rider who came to Lower Canada from New Hampshire.
 Rider operated a sawmill and grist mill.
 In 1871, he married Mary E. Shaw.
-He was a member of the town council for Stanstead, also serving as mayor for eight years; he was also postmaster at Fitch Bay.
-Rider defeated Charles Carroll Colby, who had represented to the riding for 24 years, to win the 1891 federal election, but was defeated when he ran for reelection in 1896.
+He was a member of the town council for Stanstead, and served as mayor for eight years; he was also the postmaster at Fitch Bay.
+Rider defeated Charles Carroll Colby, who had represented the riding for 24 years, to win the 1891 federal election, but was defeated when he ran for reelection in 1896.